fknop/http2-server/README.md

 * path (--path): The path to the directory to be served.
 Default to current directory.
 * index (--index): The index file name.
 Default to `index.html`.
 * listing (--listing): If no index can be found, list the files in the directory.
 Default to true.
+* open (--open): If present, will open the url in a browser.
+If no browser is specified, it will open with chrome.
+    + `http2-server --open`: Open with chrome
+    + `http2-server --open firefox`: Open with firefox

+## Notes

+Don't forget to add the `https` before the localhost in the url.